- Follow Nomad of the Universe on WordPress.com

 You are enough simply by being alive.
 Thank you for living.
 Thank you for resisting.
 Thank you for creating.
 Thank you for dreaming.
 Thank you for resting.

-Posted in downshifting
+Posted in money, work, downshifting

 Tagged burnout, downshifting, grind, hustle, rest, slowing down